Temps and termites are on the rise. Schedule your free inspection today.

 Preventing bed bugs during travel in summer and winter

 No matter the season, travel is one of the main ways people bring bed bugs home.
-During summer, trips to hotels or other vacation accommodation can expose you to higher risk.
+During the summer, trips to hotels or other vacation accommodation can expose you to a higher risk.
 In winter, holiday travel and visits to family or friends can carry the same threat.

 To help avoid bed bugs: